innovationgarage/mediawiki-farmconfig/README.md

 # License

+MediaWiki Farm Config is licensed using the same license as MediaWiki itself:

 Copyright (C) 2017 by Innovation Garage AS

 This program is free software; you can redistribute it and/or modify